The monastery of the Hieronymites and the tower of Belém in Lisbon bear witness to Portugal’s heroic history.

-The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
+The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-Official title: Monastery of the Hieronymites and Tower of Belém in Lisbon
+- Full name of site: Monastery of the Hieronymites and Tower of Belém in Lisbon

-Date of Inscription: 1983
+- Date of Inscription: 1983

 - Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 263:

 “Standing at the entrance to Lisbon harbour, the Monastery of the Hieronymites – construction of which began in 1502 – exemplifies Portuguese art at its best.
 The nearby Tower of Belém, built to commemorate Vasco da Gama’s expedition, is a reminder of the great maritime discoveries that laid the foundations of the modern world.”